zyedidia/knit/README.md

   -h, --help                show this help message
       --keep-going          keep going even if recipes fail -q, --quiet               don't print commands
-  -r, --root                run target relative to the root Knitfile
       --shell string        shell to use when executing commands (default "sh") -s, --style string        printer style to use (basic, steps, progress) (default "basic") -j, --threads int         number of cores to use (default 8)